DevOpsPlayground/Hands-on-with-ELK-Stack/README.md

 The aim of this playground is to:
 * Teach you a little about the [ELK](https://www.elastic.co/webinars/introduction-elk-stack) stack
 * Parse some fake Apache webserver logs with Logstash and send them to Elasticsearch
-* Create dashboards from the data using Kibana and alalyse some of the data.
+* Create dashboards from the data using Kibana and analyse some of the data.

 ## Included Components
 You will notice a [Vagrantfile](Vagrantfile) and a [docker-compose](docker-compose.yml) file in the repository.

 The [Vagrantfile](Vagrantfile) is provided for users who don't have docker installed on their laptop or don't want to install it.
 You can use the vagrant vm - or run the stack using [docker-compose](https://docs.docker.com/compose/).
 Upto you!

-To run the [docker-compose](docker-compose.yml) file without the Vagrant VM - you will need
+To run the [docker-compose](docker-compose.yml) file without the Vagrant VM - you will need to install docker and docker-compose on your machine.

 **Note:** We will also distribute a VM  image with all the required components at the labs if you haven't managed to get vagrant or docker working.